![]() |

 Manipulator OpenThe Manipulator Open button opens the jaws of the manipulator.
 Button Locations and Labels

 UsePress and hold the Manipulator Open button to open the jaws of the manipulator.
 Release the button when the manipulator jaws open the desired amount or have reached the end of their range.
-You should not continue to hold the Manipulator Open button when the jaws have reached the end of their range.
-Manipulator Open |

 Manipulator CloseThe Manipulator Close button closes the jaws of the manipulator.
 Button Locations and Labels

 UsePress and hold the Manipulator Close button to close the jaws of the manipulator.
 Release the button when the manipulator jaws close the desired amount or have reached the end of their range.
-You should not continue to hold the Manipulator Close button when the jaws have closed on an object or reached the end of their range.
-You can press and release the button a few times to tighten the jaws.
-Manipulator Close |

 Manipulator RotateThe Manipulator Rotate knob rotates the jaws of the manipulator.
 Button Locations and Labels